-D. All front panel indicators are off, fans do not run.
+D. All front panel indicators are off, Fan MOT1 never turns on.
 Main Contactor W1 does not close.

 - 1. Primary power not connected.

 - a) Check that cable is connected to primary power.

 - 2. Primary line fuse/breaker is blown/tripped.

 - a) Replace fuse or reset breaker.

-- Defective ON/OFF SWITCH
+- 3. Defective ON/OFF SWITCH

 - a) Check continuity

-- Defective Main Pcb
+- 4. Defective Main PCB 1

 - a) Measure Main Pcb power supply voltages at the following test points